open-telemetry/oteps/text/0266-move-oteps-to-spec.md

-# Move OTEPS to the Specification repository.
+# Move OTEPS to the Specification repository

 Let's move OTEP documentation and PRs back into the github.com/open-telemetry/opentelemetry-specification repository.